-Museum / School / Library / Collections / Store , For event address, please check the description.
+Museum / School / Library / Collections / Store , For event addresses, please check individual descriptions.

 It’s an open secret that in China creative liberties are extended at the behest of the government.
 In the confines of the studio anything goes, but outside those sacred walls it’s a different story.
 For many artists the trick to avoiding the authority’s paranoid scrutiny is to simply keep a low profile.
 Freedom of the unseen.
 Wang Qingsong (pronounced: Wong Ching-song) can’t stay out of sight.
 Wang works like a film director, creating elaborate stages and employing dozens of actors.
 On sight he tends to employ his own lookouts.

 When Worlds Collide is not only Wang Qingsong’s first major solo exhibition in New York; it’s a retrospective that reaches as early as 1997.
 The exhibition includes photographs, videos, and artist books.
 The title references Wang’s primary motif: the inculcation of western culture in China.
 “Requesting Buddha Series, No. 1” (1999) imagines the Buddha (played by Wang) as twelve-armed deity with each hand full of material goods: Marlboros, compact discs, a cell phone, and roll of film, to name a few.
 The image is humorous, bordering on kitsch, but points to a larger concern.
 In a globalized economy how does one keep from creating a homogenized world?